-As well as the physical affects, there are many internal health concerns that are increased or enhanced due to obesity including diabetes, heart conditions, strokes and cancer.
-It is worth checking, if you suffer with obesity, ensure that your health insurance is up to date so that any illnesses or health concerns that occur due to being obese can be covered.
+As well as the physical effects, there are many internal health concerns that are increased or enhanced due to obesity including diabetes, heart conditions, strokes and cancer.
+It is worth checking, if you suffer from obesity, ensure that your health insurance is up to date so that any illnesses or health concerns that occur due to being obese can be covered.

 With a high amount of smokers and obesity levels, heart disease is still a threat across the nation.
-A healthy diet, low stress levels, frequent exercise and reduced or no smoking or drinking can all help reduce your chances of heart disease.
+A healthy diet, low-stress levels, frequent exercise and reduced or no smoking or drinking can all help reduce your chances of heart disease.

 The hot and humid climate contributes to the high levels of bronchial asthma, as well as this, high levels of smokers and genetic dispositions play a role.
 Not smoking would reduce the chances of getting asthma as well as those around you.

 Breast cancer is the biggest killer of women in Malta.
 Other cancers with high death rates include uterine, pancreatic, cervical and ovarian.
 Lung cancer is also a big killer with high smoking levels contributing to this significantly.
 Due to the strong UV rays, skin cancer is always high on the agenda for health concerns in Malta.

 Other examples of chronic or non-communicable diseases include diabetes, arthritis, viral diseases such as hepatitis C and HIV/AIDS.
-If you or someone you know has a health concern like this, it worth ensuring you or they have health insurance in place and that information pertaining to it is up to date.
+If you or someone you know has a health concern like this, it is worth ensuring you or they have health insurance in place and that information pertaining to it is up to date.